dsdunn/BYOB/README.md

 ## Acknowledgments

-* this project was built as part of the coursework for Turing School of Software and Design's Front-End Engineering program.
+* This project was built in one week as part of the coursework for Turing School of Software and Design's Front-End Engineering program.